JhonyGEM/TTK4145-57/Exercises/A5/README.md

 - Condition variables, Java monitors, and Ada protected objects are quite similar in what they do (temporarily yield execution so some other task can unblock us).
   - But in what ways do these mechanisms differ?
+    Condition variables are more primitive, while Java monitors are more integrated as you have to explicitly use them but in Ada is built-in the object especification.

 - Bugs in this kind of low-level synchronization can be hard to spot.
   - Which solutions are you most confident are correct?
+      Ada
   - Why, and what does this say about code quality?
+      Probably beacause the syntax of Ada if higher and offers a more intuitive way of coding

 - We operated only with two priority levels here, but it makes sense for this "kind" of priority resource to support more priorities.
   - How would you extend these solutions to N priorities?
 Is it even possible to do this elegantly?
+    In Ada is harder as you need more entries for each case.
+    In Go would be similar to Ada, as we would need more nested select statements In D would be simpler as you only need to expand the size of the array The semaphres would require more if statemtens, but i would be cleaner that the other options
   - What (if anything) does that say about code quality?
+    Sempahores and conditional variables are harder to read and therefore understanding.
+Small problems are hard to detect.
+While in Ada and Go, as they are higher level languages, it easier to spot bugs as they offer a better readibility

 - In D's standard library, `getValue` for semaphores is not even exposed (probably because it is not portable – Windows semaphores don't have `getValue`, though you could hack it together with `ReleaseSemaphore()` and `WaitForSingleObject()`).
   - A leading question: Is using `getValue` *ever* appropriate?
+      No, because whne using getValue we would get a snapshot value
   - Explain your intuition: What is it that makes `getValue` so dubious?
+      Because it gives a correct value, but that value may be outdated.

 - Which one(s) of these different mechanisms do you prefer, both for this specific task and in general?
 (This is a matter of taste – there are no "right" answers here)

+Ada and GO because they are easier to understand however they may not be appropiate for escaliting.
+Meanwhile D offer a more low-level centered and simple way.